xpmatteo/tddforandroid/manuscript/01-unit-converter.md

     at name.vaccari.matteo.unitdoctor.UnitConversionAcceptanceTest.testInchesToCentimeters(UnitConversionAcceptanceTest.java:13)
     ...

 The error message is "Only the original thread that created a view hierarchy can touch its views."
 So it fails because we can only touch an element of the UI, such as when we call `setText()` on the text fields, using the main thread of the application.
-We have two choice: either annotating the test method with `@UiThreadTest` or wrap calls to `setText()` appropriately.
-Since we try to keep the tests as uncluttered as possible, I prefer to do the latter, so we change the helper methods this way:
+The easiest way to solve the problem, for now, is to annotate the tests with `@UiThreadTest`.
+We do so, and now we check that the error message is what we expect:

+    junit.framework.AssertionFailedError: expected:<50.00 F = 10.00 C> but was:<Result goes here>

+T> Always check the error message, to make sure that the tests are failing for the right reason.